-Vaidya Ji, an ayurvedic practitioner who is the managing director of the college and is the power center of the village has two sons, elder a wrestler and younger a student leader.
+Vaidya Ji, an Ayurvedic practitioner who is the managing director of the college is the power center of the village.
+He has two sons, elder a wrestler and younger a student leader.
 People meet at his place every evening and enjoy Bhang along with moving the wheels of the village politics.
-Then there is a common man who throughout the story tries to get asmall job done without paying a bribe.
-There are people from trading community who are not interested in doing anything but their business.
-The caste though not very important, but is the first identity of the person.
+Then there is a common man who throughout the story tries to get a small job done without paying a bribe.
+There are people from the trading community who are not interested in doing anything but their business.
+The caste, although not very important, but is the first identity of the person.

-There are interesting incidents like that of tying a knot in the village by the visitor and saying that it is the name of Hanuman Ji and by next day the story becomes a legend and the field is full of knots.
+There are interesting incidents like that of tying a knot in the village by the visitor and saying that it is the name of Hanuman Ji.
+By next day the story becomes a legend and the field is full of knots.
 You laugh when you read the cleverly written incident, but then you think is it not how many of the rituals around us may have been formed.
-Though a lot has changed in 40+ years since the book was first written, but you can relate to almost everything even today.
+Though a lot has changed in 40+ years since the book was first written, you can relate to almost everything even today.
 The core of our society has not changed, we might have changed completely on the surface.
-The power politics goes in any place, which has more than a few members, and more energy is spent on getting the power in hands and using it once you have got it than doing the actual work.
+The power politics goes in any place, which has more than a few members.
+More energy is spent on getting the power in hands and using it once you have got it than doing the actual work.

-There is an intellectual analysis that the visiting nephew of Vaidya Ji tries to do, but in the end he realizes that there is nothing that can be done.
-He observes himself getting rough and rouge like villagers and getting involved in their matters.
+There is an intellectual analysis that the visiting nephew of Vaidya Ji tries to do, but in the end, he realizes that there is nothing that can be done.
+He observes himself getting rough and roguelike villagers and getting involved in their matters.
 He questions but gets no answers.
 Probably a satire at self-styled intellectuals who think they have all the answers sitting in their ivory towers but are far removed from reality.
 Confronted with reality, they are completely at loss, and at best can get absorbed in it.

 Read this by Gillian Wright, who translated this book in English, for a more detailed analysis of the book.

 Thank you, Ahsan Bhai for gifting me this book.https://www.anureviews.com/raag-darbari-by-srilal-shukla/http://www.anureviews.com/wp-content/uploads/2011/11/IRHandler.ashx_.jpeghttp://www.anureviews.com/wp-content/uploads/2011/11/IRHandler.ashx_-124x150.jpgBook ReviewsFictionClassic Fiction,Hindi,Hindi Book ReviewRaag Darbari is a Sahitya Academy award winning work of noted Hindi writer Sh Srilal Shukla.
 It is probably one of its kinds book that describes the rural life of post-independence India in its entirety and with a satire in the tone.
 I have had this book for more...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews